 Across our priority countries, our SBCC work focuses on three major objectives:

 1. Implement strategic, evidence-based SBCC activities at the country level

 We are strengthening national community health worker systems and mobilizing communities to address structural and cultural barriers.
 MCSP efforts also address provider behavior and improve the quality of client-health provider interactions, while bolstering linkages between communities and health facilities.
 Through use of the community action cycle, group-based dialogue and learning approaches, information and communication technologies, quality improvement approaches, and engagement of community champions, we are improving quality of care and cultivating an enabling environment for optimal practices and use of reproductive, maternal, newborn and child health (RMNCH) services and gender equity initiatives.

 2. Contribute to the evidence base at country and global levels

 MCSP works to advance global learning on evidence-based approaches for promoting RMNCH SBCC.
 For example, a study in Tanzania is exploring sociocultural and environmental cues to birth spacing and optimal nutritional behaviors.
-It will test the use of innovative communication approaches for influencing nutrition and family planning perceptions and practices among women, their family members, village leaders, and health providers.
+The study is testing the use of innovative communication approaches for influencing nutrition and family planning perceptions and practices among women, their family members, village leaders, and health providers.

 3. Collaborate and coordinate with SBCC partners globally and at the partner level